top of page

 Provide Shade

-Creating shaded areas for your dog is essential when they are outside.
+Creating shaded areas for your dog is essential for when they are outside.
 Use items like:

 If your dog spends time outdoors regularly, consider investing in a well-ventilated dog house.
 A shaded area can reduce the temperature by as much as 20 degrees.